michal-h21/tex4ebook/README.md

 # Introduction

-`TeX4ebook` is a tool for conversion from  \LaTeX\ to ebook formats, such as `epub`, `mobi` and `epub3`.
+`TeX4ebook` is a tool for conversion from  \LaTeX\ to ebook formats, such as EPUB, MOBI and EPUB 3.
 It is based on `TeX4ht`^[https://tug.org/tex4ht/], which provides instructions for the actual \LaTeX\ to HTML conversion, and on `make4ht`^[https://ctan.org/pkg/make4ht?lang=en].

-The conversion is focuded on the logical structure of the converted document and metadata.
+The conversion is focused on the logical structure of the converted document and metadata.
 Basic visual appearance is preserved as well, but you should use custom configurations if you want to make the document more visually appealing.
 You can include custom `CSS` or fonts in a configuration file.